Festivals-App/festivals-fileserver/README.md

 <hr />

 ## Development

 The developement of the FestivalsFilesAPI [(see documentation)](./DOCUMENTATION.md) and the festivals-fileserver is quite forward and does *not* dependend on the [festivals-api-ios](https://github.com/Festivals-App/festivals-api-ios) client library directly.

 To find out more about the architecture and technical information see the [ARCHITECTURE](./ARCHITECTURE.md) document.
 The general documentation for the Festivals App is in the [festivals-documentation](https://github.com/festivals-app/festivals-documentation) repository.
 The documentation repository contains architecture information, general deployment documentation, templates and other helpful documents.

 - [Golang](https://go.dev/) Version 1.21.5+
 - [Visual Studio Code](https://code.visualstudio.com/download) 1.85.2+
-    * Plugin recommendations are managed via [workspace recommendations](https://code.visualstudio.com/docs/editor/extension-marketplace#_recommended-extensions).
+  - Plugin recommendations are managed via [workspace recommendations](https://code.visualstudio.com/docs/editor/extension-marketplace#_recommended-extensions).
 - [Bash script](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) friendly environment

 ## Deployment

+The Go binaries are able to run without system dependencies so there are not many requirements for the system to run the festivals-fileserver binary.
-The festivals-fileserver expects either a config file at `/etc/festivals-fileserver.conf` or the template config file present in the directory it runs from, it also expects the root certificate and the server certificate and key to establish secure inter-service communication as well as the client-service communication.
+The config file needs to be placed at `/etc/festivals-fileserver.conf` or the template config file needs to be present in the directory the binary runs in.

+You also need to provide certificates in the right format and location:

+- The default path to the root CA certificate is          `/usr/local/festivals-fileserver/ca.crt`
+- The default path to the server certificate is           `/usr/local/festivals-fileserver/server.crt`
+- The default path to the corresponding key is            `/usr/local/festivals-fileserver/server.key`

+Where the root CA certificate is required to validate incoming requests and the server certificate and key is required to make outgoing connections.
+For instructions on how to manage and create the certificates see the [festivals-pki](https://github.com/Festivals-App/festivals-pki) repository.

-#### VM
+### VM

 The install, update and uninstall scripts should work with any system that uses *systemd* and *firewalld*.
 Additionally the scripts will somewhat work under macOS but won't configure the firewall or launch service.